 What is an investment?

 An investment is the sacrifice of the present value of an asset for future profit.
 In simpler terms, investment involves converting an asset (usually cash) into a form that is intended to increase its value.
 Consider this example.
 Suppose Akin has a cash balance of about =N= 500,000 and he puts this cash into a fixed deposit scheme with an interest of 5% at his bank for 12 months, it means that in a year, Akin’s =N= 500,000 will increase in value.
 Akin has created more wealth for himself.
 This process is referred to as an investment.
+Check out this post to see how to calculate the fixed deposit interest rate in Nigeria.

 Why do people invest?